 To enable assessment of LiDAR data accuracy, ground truth points were collected using GPS based real-time kinematic (RTK) surveying.
 For an RTK survey, the ground crew uses a roving unit to receive radio-relayed corrected positional coordinates for all ground points from a GPS base station set up over a survey control monument.
 Instrumentation includes multiple Trimble DGPS units (R8).
-RTK surveying allows for precise location measurements with an error (σ) of \leq 1.5 cm (0.6 in).
-Figure 2 below portrays a distribution of RTK point locations used for the survey areas.
+RTK surveying allows for precise location measurements with an error (σ) of ≤ 1.5 cm (0.6 in).
+Figure 2 below portrays a distribution of hard surface RTK point locations used for the survey areas.
+Additional RTK surveys were taken by Watershed Sciences (in low grass vegetation) and the client (in high marsh vegetation) to compare absolute accuracy amongst land covers; this data is presented in Table 4.